iniverman/barley-variant-calling/README.md

 To do this we will use bcftools, but first there are some previous steps we must perform.

-First we need to compress our files into an bgzip format, that compress the file in blocks and allow indexes to be built against the compressed file.
+First we need to compress our files into an bgzip format, that compress the file in blocks and allow indexes to be built against the compressed file.The deepvariant file is already compressed.

 To do that we use:
 ```